Khan/OpenResponses/Readme.md

 # Managing students

-You can control the range of pages students are permitted to reach by visiting this URL:
+You can control the range of pages students are permitted to reach (and see their work live) by visiting this URL:

 ```
 http://YOUR-SERVER.com/manage?flowID=myFlow&classCode=OaklandHigh